 - Melt the two tablespoons butter in a large skillet over medium heat.

 - Add one tablespoon light corn syrup.
 Add 1/2 cup sugar and 1/2 cup brown sugar and stir until all the sugars have dissolved.

 - Remove from the heat and stir until the mixture thickens as it cools.

 - Completely cool by placing each pecan on parchment or wax paper.

-- Store in an air-tight container up to a week.
+- Store in an air-tight container for up to a week.

 - Praline Pecans can also be stored in the freezer.
-Place them in a freezer zip-lock bag and put the freezer for one to two months.
+Please place them in a freezer zip-lock bag and put the freezer for one to two months.

 - Makes 2 cups